hmshahryar/hmshahryar/README.md

 Strong analytical & problem-solving skills for data-driven decision-making

-Experience in building scalable database architectures with Postgres & Vector DBs
+Experience in scalable database architectures with Postgres & Vector DBs

 Knowledge of real-time streaming, APIs, and cloud deployment

-Passion for collaboration, innovation, and building AI solutions that create impact
+Passion for collaboration, innovation, and impactful AI solutions

 ✨ Always open to collaborations, learning opportunities, and innovative projects in AI Engineering, Full-Stack Development, and Data Engineering. 🚀